SuhasLabade/NeeR-Water-Overflow-Controller/README.md

 This device also has Manual and Auto mode that operates through given toggle switch .
 This device designed upto 2HP motor capacity and requires 230VAC supply for motor and 12V/1AMP DC supply for device. </br></br>

+###Bill of material  and specifications :

+Detailed list of material and specifications given below :